 - EPA regulations require that TMDL expressions include LAs which identify the portion of the loading capacity attributed to nonpoint sources and to natural background.
 Load allocations may range from reasonably accurate estimates to gross allotments (40 C.F.R. §130.2(g)).
 Load allocations may be included for both existing and future nonpoint source loads.
-Where possible, load allocations should be described separately for natural background and nonpoint sources. - Load allocations assigned to natural background loads should not be assumed to be the difference between the sum of known and quantified anthropogenic sources and the existing in situ loads (e.g., measured in stream) unless it can be demonstrated that all significant anthropogenic sources of the pollutant of concern have been identified and given proper load or waste load allocations.
+Where possible, load allocations should be described separately for natural background and nonpoint sources. - □ Load allocations assigned to natural background loads should not be assumed to be the difference between the sum of known and quantified anthropogenic sources and the existing in situ loads (e.g., measured in stream) unless it can be demonstrated that all significant anthropogenic sources of the pollutant of concern have been identified and given proper load or waste load allocations.

-Approve 🔲 Partial Approval 🗌 Disapprove 🗌 Insufficient Information
+Recommenda ation: ☐ Partial Approval ☐ Disapprove ☐ Insufficient Information

 SUMMARY: The TMDL document includes the landuse breakdown in the watershed for 2007.
-Approximately 36 percent of the landuse in the watershed was cropland under active cultivation, 59 percent was pasture/rangeland and the remaining 5 percent was idle/fallow, water, roads or low density development.
-The point sources are considered negligible sources of fecal coliform loading.
+Based on the 2007 National Agricultural Statistics Service data, approximately 62 percent of the landuse in the watershed was cropland under active cultivation, 31 percent was pasture/rangeland and the remaining 7 percent was idle/fallow, water, roads or low density development.
+There are no significant point sources that contribute fecal coliform loading in the watershed.
 Therefore, the entire TMDL has been allocated to nonpoint sources as a load allocation (LA).
 Source specific data are limited so an aggregate LA is assigned to nonpoint sources with a ranking of important contributors under various flow regimes provided as seen in the following excerpted table.